How to edit your footer in Divi Theme

 The Widgets menu is where you can edit the Header, Text, and Link styles and the Bullet Color.
 Play around by changing your header size, link color, bullet color, etc. Changes made here will only apply to the Widget Area of your footer.
 As mentioned before, the content of a Widget is managed in the Widget itself.

 The Footer Elements menu controls the display of Social Media Icons.

 All you can do is either choose to show the icons or hide them.
 If you do want to edit the social media items and the links shown, you need to go back to the Admin Dashboard and open Divi > Theme Options.

 It’s at this point you may start to realise that Divi is missing a number of other social networks.
 If you want to add more social media icons we have a free plugin for that – Extra Icons Plugin for Divi.
 This will add over 10 additional social media options!

 Step 6.
 Customizing Footer Menu

-Note if you haven’t allocated a ‘Footer Menu’ (in the Menu Settings), then you wont be able to see the footer menu or any changes you make to these settings.
-To go ahead and allocate a menu, go to back your WordPress Dashboard and select Appearance > Menus.
+Note; If you haven’t allocated a ‘Footer Menu’ (in the Menu Settings), you won’t be able to see the footer menu or any changes you make to these settings.
+To go ahead and assign a menu, go to the back of your WordPress Dashboard and select Appearance > Menus.

 In the Edit Menus tab, select a menu to edit or create a new one.
-Give it a name to make it easily identifiable, for example ‘Footer Menu’.
-Once you have selected or created your menu, make sure you tick ‘Footer Menu’ in the Display Location to ensure the menu will become visible (see the screenshot below).
+Give it a name to make it easily identifiable, for example, ‘Footer Menu’.
+Once you have selected or created your menu, make sure you tick ‘Footer Menu’ in the Display Location.
+This ensures the menu will become visible (see the screenshot below).
 Save your changes.
 Now refresh your webpage to see the menu in your footer!

 Now you have the Footer Menu under control, the last element you are left with is the Bottom Bar.